tomjoro/hackathon_2022/project-version1.md

 * Position is returned.
 * Collision are calculated and returned
 * A list of all objects, position and collision is sent back to driver.

+## Map

+Map setups player grid with Moose and potholes.
+Sends list to backend for startup
+Tells backend to go

+Receives lists of all objects (car, moose, ph) and displays them on a grid.
+The state should be held in a m x n grid and updated as the state is received from server.

+Then liveview can render it.

 ## Game Play